browniebroke/deezer-python/CONTRIBUTING.md

 $ python oauth.py --app-id APP_ID --app-secret SECRET_KEY
 ```

-Authorise the app in your browser and keep the API token displayed at the end.
-Copy the `.env.example` file to `.env` and set the API token there.
-This way, it won't be committed to source control.
+Authorise the app in your browser.
+You should then should be redirected to a simple HTML page with your API token.
+The script also save the API token locally in the `.env` file.
+This is convenient to generate cassettes when writing new tests locally.

 ## Pull Request Guidelines